hoahm/handy-guide/ror/helpful_gems.md

 [react-rails](https://github.com/reactjs/react-rails) is a Ruby gem for automatically transforming JSX and using React in Rails.

+### momentjs-rails

+[momentjs-rails](https://github.com/derekprior/momentjs-rails) The Moment.js JavaScript library ready to play with the Rails Asset Pipeline

+### bower-rails

+[bower-rails](https://github.com/rharriso/bower-rails/) Bower support for Rails projects.
+Dependency file is bower.json in Rails root dir or Bowerfile if you use DSL

+### autonumeric-rail

+[autonumeric-rail](https://github.com/randoum/autonumeric-rails) autoNumeric.js library with an ujs flavor, ready-to-use for rails.

 ### Breadscrumbs on Rails

 [breadcrumbs_on_rails](https://github.com/weppos/breadcrumbs_on_rails) is a simple Ruby on Rails plugin for creating and managing a breadcrumb navigation.